John C. Reid

 Croft & Bender

-Croft received a Bachelor of Arts from Washington and Lee University in 1964 and earned his MBA from The Wharton School of The University of Pennsylvania in 1969.
+Croft received a Bachelor of Arts from Washington & Lee University and earned his MBA from The Wharton School of The University of Pennsylvania.
 Prior to business school, he served as an officer in the U.S. Army with a tour in South Vietnam.
 He is a former member of the NASD Corporate Finance Committee, a standing committee of the industry’s primary regulatory association, now called FINRA.
 He serves as a board member of the Southern Capital Forum, which, since 1984, has strongly supported the venture capital and private equity community.
 Croft also has served as a board member of several companies and nonprofit organizations over the years.
-He is a former chairman of Northside Hospital, a leading hospital system in Atlanta, a former chairman of The Bridge Family Center’ a co-founder of the Habersham Park Association, and a member of the board and Investment Committee of the Community Foundation for Greater Atlanta.
+He is a former Chairman of Northside Hospital, a leading hospital system in Atlanta, a former Chairman of The Bridge Family Center, a co-founder and President of the Habersham Park Neighborhood Association and a member of the board, and head of the Investment Committee, of the Community Foundation for Greater Atlanta.

 Dr. Sivan Hines